uwdata/arquero/docs/api/index.md

 * *arrowTable*: A byte array (e.g., [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) or [Uint8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array)) in the Arrow IPC format or a [Flechette](https://github.com/uwdata/flechette) or [Apache Arrow JS](https://arrow.apache.org/docs/js/) table instance.
 * *options*: An Arrow import options object:
   * *columns*: An ordered set of columns to import.
-The input may consist of: column name strings, column integer indices, objects with current column names as keys and new column names as values (for renaming), or a selection helper function such as [all](#all), [not](#not), or [range](#range)).
+The input may consist of: column name strings, column integer indices, objects with current column names as keys and new column names as values (for renaming), or a selection helper function such as [all](#all), [not](#not), or [range](#range).
+  * *useBigInt*: Boolean flag (default `false`) to extract 64-bit integer types as JavaScript `BigInt` values.
+For Flechette tables, the default is to coerce 64-bit integers to JavaScript numbers and raise an error if the number is out of range.
+This option is only applied when parsing IPC binary data, otherwise the settings of the provided table instance are used.
   * *useDate*: Boolean flag (default `true`) to convert Arrow date and timestamp values to JavaScript Date objects.
 Otherwise, numeric timestamps are used.
 This option is only applied when parsing IPC binary data, otherwise the settings of the provided table instance are used.
-  * *useBigInt*: Boolean flag (default `false`) to represent Arrow 64-bit integers as JavaScript `BigInt` values.
-For Flechette tables, the default is to coerce 64-bit integers to JavaScript numbers.
+  * *useDecimalBigInt*: Boolean flag (default `false`) to extract Arrow decimal-type data as BigInt values, where fractional digits are scaled to integers.
+Otherwise, decimals are (sometimes lossily) converted to floating-point numbers (default).
 This option is only applied when parsing IPC binary data, otherwise the settings of the provided table instance are used.
   * *useMap*: Boolean flag (default `false`) to represent Arrow Map data as JavaScript `Map` values.
 For Flechette tables, the default is to produce an array of `[key, value]` arrays.
+This option is only applied when parsing IPC binary data, otherwise the settings of the provided table instance are used.
+  * *useProxy*: Boolean flag (default `false`) to extract Arrow Struct values and table row objects using zero-copy proxy objects that extract data from underlying Arrow batches.
+The proxy objects can improve performance and reduce memory usage, but do not support property enumeration (`Object.keys`, `Object.values`, `Object.entries`) or spreading (`{ ...object }`).
 This option is only applied when parsing IPC binary data, otherwise the settings of the provided table instance are used.

 *Examples*